The-Mikest-Mike/Gesture-Control-System/README.md

 - Increased productivity with intuitive gestures.
 - Potential for a groundbreaking invention.

-## Features
+## Features (macOS)
-- Close most-front-window with close hand gesture (macOS)
+- Close Window
+- Minimize window
+- Enter Full Screen

 ## Upcomming
-- Minimize and maximize windows.
 - Split windows (Tile window to the left and Tile window to the right).
 - Change between applications.
 - Change between tabs.